White matter: Myelinated axon length

+and with brain size reducing with age.

 Function

 White matter is the tissue through which messages pass between different areas of grey matter within the central nervous system.
 The white matter is white because of the fatty substance (myelin) that surrounds the nerve fibers (axons).
 This myelin is found in almost all long nerve fibers, and acts as an electrical insulation.
 This is important because it allows the messages to pass quickly from place to place.

 Unlike grey matter, which peaks in development in a person's twenties, the white matter continues to develop, and peaks in middle age.

 Research

 Multiple sclerosis (MS) is the most common of the inflammatory demyelinating diseases of the central nervous system which affect white matter.
 In MS lesions, the myelin sheath around the axons is deteriorated by inflammation.
 Alcohol use disorders are associated with a decrease in white matter volume.

 Amyloid plaques in white matter may be associated with Alzheimer's disease and other neurodegenerative diseases.
 Other changes that commonly occur with age include the development of leukoaraiosis, which is a rarefaction of the white matter that can be correlated with a variety of conditions, including loss of myelin pallor, axonal loss, and diminished restrictive function of the blood–brain barrier.

-There is also evidence that substance abuse may damage white matter microstucture, though prolonged abstinence may in certain cases may reverse such white matter changes.
+There is also evidence that substance abuse may damage white matter microstructure, though prolonged abstinence may in certain cases reverse such white matter changes.

 White matter lesions on magnetic resonance imaging are linked to several adverse outcomes, such as cognitive impairment and depression.
-White matter hyperintensity are more than often present with vascular dementia, particularly among small vessel/subcortical subtypes of vascular dementia.
+White matter hyperintensities are often found in patients with vascular dementia, particularly with small vessel/subcortical subtypes of vascular dementia.

+Environmental exposures can negatively impact on white matter.
+For example, exposure to air pollution in early childhood has been associated with microstructural changes in white matter: higher levels of ambient nitrogen dioxide in the first four years of life have been found to be linked to decreased white matter integrity.